wiseman-timelord/Wise-Astrology-Calc/README.md

 Status = Alpha

 ### Description
-Its a Astrology system, where the aspects I believe hold most relevance and significance.
+Its a Astrology system, where the aspects I believe hold most relevance and significance, this includes; DreamSpell Day, Tzolkin Day, Chinese Month, Chinese Year.

 ### Preview
 - It would look something like this...